Artwork Guidelines

 3. Minimum line thickness for our Standard Transfer is .014” (or 1 point).
 We also request that the minimum knockout space be .028” (or 2 points).

-1-Point Stroke
+1-Point Stroke/Fonts/Glows

-Stroke Thickness
+Stroke Thickness & Font Thickness

-Checking Stroke Thickness
+Checking Stroke / font Thickness

 Testing your image for best printing results.